• Skip to primary navigation

 Taste: salty, earthy flavor, a little tangy, since beets and lemon goes well together.

-Simplicity: vegetables needs to be sliced or diced, step by step cooking is also needed.
-You don’t cook all vegetables at once.
-To make the soup delicious and not mushy these steps are important.
+Simplicity: the vegetables need to be sliced or diced, and cooking them step by step is essential.
+You don’t cook all the vegetables at once.
+These steps are important to ensure the soup is flavorful and not mushy.

 Meal Type: luncheon, soup.